 The diagnosis of chronic lymphocytic leukemia is first suspected when an absolute peripheral lymphocytosis of > 5000/mcL (> 5 × 109/L)) is found.
 Peripheral blood flow cytometry can confirm clonality in circulating B cells.
 The circulating lymphocytes should express CD5, CD19, CD20, CD23, and kappa or lambda light chains.
 Patients with an absolute lymphocyte count < 5000/mcL (< 5 × 109/L) but evidence of clonality are diagnosed with monoclonal B cell lymphocytosis (MBL).
 About 1 to 2% of monoclonal B-cell lymphocytosis cases progress to CLL per year (1 Diagnosis reference Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
 Primary sites of disease include peripheral blood, bone marrow... read more ).
 Bone marrow aspirate and biopsy are not required for the diagnosis of CLL.
 However, if done, the marrow often demonstrates > 30% lymphocytes.

 Other findings at diagnosis can include hypogammaglobulinemia (< 15% of cases), elevated lactate dehydrogenase (LDH), elevated uric acid, elevated hepatic enzymes, and rarely, hypercalcemia.
-Cytogenetic and molecular studies done from peripheral blood at the time of diagnosis help in determining prognosis.
+Cytogenetic and molecular studies done from a peripheral blood sample at the time of diagnosis help in determining prognosis.

 Prognosis for CLL